saxena-rishabh/Vehicle-detection-tracking-and-speed-estimation-using-less-calibration/README.md

  - [https://www.pyimagesearch.com/2019/12/02/opencv-vehicle-detection-tracking-and-speed-estimation/](https://www.pyimagesearch.com/2019/12/02/opencv-vehicle-detection-tracking-and-speed-estimation/) This webpage gives step by step process of Vehicle Detection, Tracking, and Speed Estimation using OpenCV, Raspberry Pi, and Intel Movidius NCS.
  **Drawbacks:** It uses proper calibration and is hard to setup.

  - [https://camlytics.com/calculate-vehicle-speed](https://camlytics.com/calculate-vehicle-speed) They use almost the same technique you are using.
 In place of two cones, they place two lines.
 **Drawbacks:** They provide paid services.
- - [https://www.geeksforgeeks.org/opencv-python-program-vehicle-detection-video-frame/](https://www.geeksforgeeks.org/opencv-python-program-vehicle-detection-video-frame/) OpenCV Python program for Vehicle detection in a video frame
+ - [https://www.geeksforgeeks.org/opencv-python-program-vehicle-detection-video-frame/](https://www.geeksforgeeks.org/opencv-python-program-vehicle-detection-video-frame/) OpenCV Python program for Vehicle detection in a video frame.
  **Drawbacks:** Too slow to implement in realtime.

 ### Some common drawbacks of currently available solutions: